Bike & boat tour from Berlin to Stralsund

 Parking facilities in Berlin

-For example: Car park "Hallen am Borsigturm" (1.600 parking spaces), open round o'clock, daily parking fee € 10,- approximately, 800 m to the mooring area.
+For example: Car park "Hallen am Borsigturm" (1.600 parking spaces), open 24 hours, daily parking fee € 10,- approximately, 800 m to the mooring area.
 No reservation possible.

-Return joureny by train to Berlin is possible.
+Return journey by train to Berlin is possible, price approx. 46 euros per person.

 Getting to Stralsund